Common Bottlenose Dolphin

 Reducing Interactions with Fishing Gear

 Bycatch in fishing gear is a leading cause of common bottlenose dolphin deaths and injuries.
 To reduce deaths and serious injuries of bottlenose dolphins from certain commercial fisheries in the western North Atlantic, NOAA Fisheries implemented the Bottlenose Dolphin Take Reduction Plan.
-Representatives from NOAA, the fishing industry, regional fishery management councils, state and federal resource management agencies, the scientific community, and conservation organizations worked together to develop the plan.
-The plan includes regulations, such as seasonal gillnet restrictions, gear proximity requirements, and gear length restrictions.
+Representatives from NOAA Fisheries, the fishing industry, regional fishery management councils, state and federal resource management agencies, the scientific community, and conservation organizations worked together to develop the plan.
+The plan includes gillnet regulations, such as seasonal gillnet restrictions, gear proximity requirements, and gear length restrictions.
 It also requires the use of modified pound net leaders for offshore Virginia pound nets in specified waters of the lower mainstem Chesapeake Bay and coastal state waters.

 Learn more about bycatch and fisheries interactions